-EREF leads campaigns around the most important issues facing renewable energies today.
-We monitor and, whenever possible, contribute to the debates surrounding key issues.
+EREF acts as important initiator for ideas and solutions on most important issues facing renewable energies today.
+EREF monitors and contributes to debates surrounding key issues.
 All with the aim of fostering the energy transition in Europe towards a system based around renewable's.

 Promoting an EU-wide network of key contacts for renewables